 This is an enthusiastic presentation of a new idea or item designed to intrigue everyone, even those lucky enough to be enjoying good health.

-Ideally, it’s a presentation of an item/program that benefits just about everyone, while being especially helpful to those experiencing certain problems.
+Ideally, it’s a presentation of an item/program that benefits just about everyone, while being especially helpful to those interested in the issue in question.

 The writing style that works best for Introducing a New Idea is one that makes the reader feel as if she’s having a pleasant chat with a friend who’s telling her about a wonderful new discovery.